Treats migraine headaches. This medicine does not prevent migraines. This medicine is a triptan.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breast feeding, or if you have high blood pressure, or high cholesterol.
-Tell your doctor if you have kidney disease, diabetes, epilepsy, or a family history of coronary artery disease (heart disease).
+- Make sure your doctor knows if you are pregnant, or if you have kidney disease, liver disease, high blood pressure, or epilepsy (seizures).
+Tell your doctor if you have a history of stomach or bowel bleeding, Raynaud disease, or other types of blood flow problems.

 Possible Side Effects While Using This Medicine